Domo929/tcc_report_create/README.md

 From here, you can run the script as normal

 ## Usage
-There are currently two methods to use for this program.
+There are currently three methods to use for this program.

 ### Method #0 - Using file prompts